Kimbolton, Cambridgeshire: Governance

 Kimbolton was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the town was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Kimbolton became a part of the administrative county of Cambridgeshire.

 For Kimbolton the highest tier of local government is Cambridgeshire County Council.
 Kimbolton is part of the electoral division of Brampton and Kimbolton and is represented on the county council by one councillor.
 The second tier of local government is Huntingdonshire District Council, a non-metropolitan district of Cambridgeshire.
 Kimbolton is a part of the district ward of Kimbolton and Staughton and is represented on the district council by one councillor.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.
 As a civil parish, Kimbolton has a parish council.

-At Westminster Kimbolton is in the parliamentary constituency of Huntingdon, and since 2001 has been represented in the House of Commons by Jonathan Djanogly (Conservative).
+At Westminster, Kimbolton is in the parliamentary constituency of Huntingdon, and since 2024 has been represented in the House of Commons by Ben Obese-Jecty (Conservative).

 Demography

 Population

 In the period 1801 to 1901 the population of Kimbolton was recorded every ten years by the UK census.
 During this time the population was in the range of 915 (the lowest was in 1901) and 1661 (the highest was in 1861).

 From 1901, a census was taken every ten years with the exception of 1941 (due to the Second World War).

-All population census figures from report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

 In 2011, the parish covered an area of 4964 acre and so the population density for Kimbolton in 2011 was 190.4 persons per square mile (73.5 per square kilometre).

 In 2011 there are around 1,100 people living in the town's built-up area, which excludes Stonely.